joestanding/rotary/README.md

 Although the project currently only supports 32-bit x86, architecture-specific code is separated into its own directories and support for new architectures can be added by implementing the necessary functionality within architecture-specific code.

+### Documentation

+High-level documentation for the project can be found at [Rotary Docs](https://rotary.joestanding.co.uk), which provides information on the various subsystems and their implementations.
+This documentation is intended to give a simple overview of the project's architecture.

 ### Directory Structure

 The directory structure is relatively simple, with the following layout: